Piduguralla: Economy

 There are many Limestone Kilns as well.
 So, one of the main professions of the people is quarrying and exporting limestone and white cement in Piduguralla.

-Business is not restricted to lime stone only; there are several other industries like Timber depots, Hollow brick industries, Computer Institutions, Photo studios, Printing presses, Hand embroidery, Fancy stores, Stationary shops, Pharmacies etc. Overall it is one of the most important business places in Guntur district.
+Business is not restricted to limestone only; there are several other industries such as timber depots, hollow brick industries, computer institutions, photo studios, printing presses, hand embroidery, fancy stores, stationery shops, pharmacies, etc. Overall it is one of the most important business places in Guntur district.

-The town also has big companies' branches like Reliance Digital, Reliance Trends.
-It also has companies like Surya Cement, T&D Group Pvt Ltd (under which it has T&D Minerals and T&D Future Kids) etc.